charlesweir/BrickPython/docs/introduction.rst

 Strictly speaking, what this package supports aren't true coroutines: a 'true' coroutine has its own stack, so that if a coroutine function calls another function that calls 'yield', that would still work.
 Python doesn't support that, but we have ways around the problem.

 Python 3.4 will have better support for coroutines - see http://docs.python.org/3.4/library/asyncio.html .

+I'm grateful for David Beazley his tutorial on Python coroutines: http://dabeaz.com/coroutines/ .

 The Scheduler
 =============